-Hawaii is set to ban sunscreens to protect coral reefs
+Hawaii poised to ban sale of some sunscreens that harm coral

 “This is the first real chance that local reefs have to recover,” said Craig Downs, a scientist whose 2015 peer-reviewed study found oxybenzone was a threat to coral reefs.
 “Lots of things kill coral reefs, but we know oxybenzone prevents them from coming back.”
 It also affects sea urchins and kills algae, a source of food for sea turtles, he said.

+He found as much as 14,000 tons of sunscreen lotion ends up in coral reefs annually.

-Opponents, however, are skeptical of the science.
+Opponents are skeptical of the science.

 “What we’re really concerned with is that there aren’t very many independent studies out there that have gone for peer review,” said Tina Yamaki, president of the Retail Merchants of Hawaii.
-Yamaki said the ban might discourage people from buying sunscreen products from local brick-and-mortar stores.
-The American Chemistry Council also filed public comment opposing the bill, citing concerns over the dangers of sun exposure.
+She said the ban might discourage people from buying sunscreen products from local brick-and-mortar stores.
+The American Chemistry Council also opposed the bill, citing concerns over the dangers of sun exposure.

+“It’s a feel good measure,” said Democrat Sharon Har, one of four lawmakers who voted against the bill.
+“Yes, we must protect the environment — it is our number one resource — but at the end of the day, studies have pointed to global warming, human contact, coastal development” as other significant threats to coral.

 Edgewell Personal Care, which makes Banana Boat and Hawaiian Tropic sunscreen lotions, said it makes products free of the two chemicals.
 The company “will continue to ensure we comply with all relevant regulations concerning oxybenzone and octinoxate.”